 We don’t make the above statement lightly.
 When Daryl worked for a Nueva Latina restaurant organization for six years in Philadelphia, he tasted more than his fair share of pork carnitas.
 Plus, living in Portugal, we deeply crave authentic Mexican food more than we can properly express in words.

-Sanchez’s deeply succulent, rich Tacos de Cochinita more than justify the price of a meal at Sanchez.
+Sanchez’s deeply succulent, rich Tacos de Cochinita dish more than justifies the price of a meal at Sanchez.
 Her flagship restaurant has a limited a la carte menu of small dishes like the aforementioned tacos as well as oysters and wonderful tuna tostada (pictured above.)
 However, many diners opt for her more adventurous ‘favorite servings dinner’ featuring rotating dishes like Jackfruit Tinga Tostada and Cauliflower with Mole Almendrado (i.e. almond mole).

 While conveying incredible Mexican flavors, Sanchez’s food still manages to fit its Danish location.